Shop

 3. Optimal Reproducibility: Manufacturing follows strict quality guidelines to ensure consistent performance and minimal batch-to-batch variability.

-4. Applications: Perfectly suited for clinical studies, research, validation, and routine diagnostics.
+4. Applications: Perfectly suited for clinical studies, research, validation.

 This product includes the following set of separate vials: